DallanQ/cartographers/QA.md

 [acrobatics-skill-solo-version](https://boardgamegeek.com/thread/2641326/acrobatics-skill-solo-version)

-> In solo mode, if I use the Acrobatics skill, can I choose where to place the monster area, or do I have to follow the solo monster placement rules?
-Also, can I rotate the monster shape after applying Acrobatics?
+> About the Skills card Acrobatics.
+When playing solo, if I choose to use Acrobatics, other than the orientation 1X2 or 2X1, do I get to choose where to draw the monster area, or do I have to follow solo Monster placement rules?

-In solo mode, you must follow the monster placement rules, starting in the corner indicated by the ambush card and proceeding along the edge of the map as directed by the arrow.
-The Acrobatics skill allows you to change the shape to either 1x2 or 2x1, but it does not alter the placement corner or direction.
-Additionally, rotation or mirroring of the monster shape is not allowed in solo mode.
-However, since Acrobatics permits the shape to be drawn as either 1x2 or 2x1, this flexibility typically makes further rotation unnecessary.
+You do have to follow the monster placement rules for solo mode, so starting in the corner indicated by the ambush card, and proceeding along the edge of the map in the direction indicated by the arrow.
+Acrobatics thus only changes the shape, not the initial corner and direction.
+Also, you're not allowed to rotate/mirror an ambush card in solo.
+But that doesn't matter with Acrobatics, because you are allowed to draw the shape 2x1 as well as 1x2.
+This makes a later rotation/mirroring obsolete.

 [duda-colocacion](https://boardgamegeek.com/thread/2356260/duda-colocacion)